An overview of the Three Language Formula in NEP 2020

 The mixed language policy propounded in the NEP 2020 emphasizes multilingualism and national integration.
 Despite various difficulties, such as the lack of a sufficient workforce of experienced teachers, the resistance of states, and additional pressure on students, it keeps going.

 If implemented in a proper way, the policy will give the young generation of India the opportunity to improve their language skills and enable them to thrive in the global market while keeping the country united.
+A gap analysis is essential for identifying areas where the policy may fall short and need improvement.
 The Centre and the states need to develop implementation strategies that are well thought out and effective.

 FAQs about Three Language Formula in NEP 2020